paul-butcher/paul-butcher.github.io/_posts/2017-10-15-ansible-smoke-testing.md

 categories: ansible testing
 ---

-An advantage of declarative code like (most of) Ansible, is that it is it's own test suite.
+An advantage of declarative code like (most of) Ansible, is that it is its own test suite.
 If the state of the host can't be made to match your definitions, it's a failure.
 But what if your definitions are wrong?